Outdoor Program Trips

-Thursday, August 22nd–Sunday, August 25th (participants arrive on campus Wednesday, August 21st).
+Thursday, August 20–Sunday, August 23 (participants arrive on campus Wednesday, August 19).

 Important: If you participate in a fall collegiate sport, there will be conflicts between practice and North Country trips; therefore, you will most likely not be able to participate in any of these trips.
 Please check with your coach before submitting an application.

-If you are an incoming international student, you must attend International Student Orientation, August 23 or 24, which will conflict with the North Country Trips; therefore, you will not be able to participate in these trips.
+If you are an incoming international student, you must attend International Student Orientation, requiring you to arrive August 18, which will conflict with the North Country Trips; therefore, you will not be able to participate in these trips.

 Introduction to Backpacking: Light to moderate terrain, sleeping in tents, light pack weights, lower mileage.
 This trip is appropriate for people interested in exploring the Adirondacks but have little to no experience backpacking or camping.
 Cost for this trip is $375.
 (Limited to six participants with two leaders.)